Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Related work

-\paragraph{The neural tangent kernel (NTK).} The NTK has become a central tool to understand gradient descent dynamics in wide neural networks through linearization around initialization, \cite{jacot2018neural,lee2019wide}.
-By analyzing the NTK, a rich literature has been developped on deriving generalization bounds for overparametrized neural networks, see \cite{allen2019learning, arora2019fine, oymak2019generalization} and references herein.
-While classical results focus on random initialization for the layer weight matrices, \cite{malladi2023kernel} provides justification and evidence that kernel-like behavior can persist when fine-tuning from a \emph{pre-trained} initialization.
-Studying LoRA through this lens has yielded insight into rank requirements and optimization landscape properties; in particular, \cite{jang2024lora} analyzes LoRA training in the NTK regime and derives sufficient conditions on rank for favorable loss landscape optimization.
-In our work, we also leverage NTK-style predictions, but use them to motivate an initialization procedure that remains informative even when the network is far from linear in practice.
+\paragraph{Dynamics of LoRA.} The Neural Tangent Kernel (NTK) has become a central tool to understand gradient descent dynamics in wide neural networks through linearization around initialization, \cite{jacot2018neural,lee2019wide}.
+By analyzing the NTK, a rich literature has been developed on deriving generalization bounds for overparametrized neural networks, see \cite{allen2019learning, arora2019fine, oymak2019generalization} and references herein.
+While classical results focus on random initialization for the layer weight matrices, \cite{malladi2023kernel} provides justification and numerical evidence that linearization and fixed features Jacobian behaviour (we refer the reader to their Definition 3.2 for details) can persist when fine-tuning from a {pre-trained} initialization.
+Studying LoRA through this lens has yielded insight into rank requirements and optimization landscape properties; allowing \cite{jang2024lora-ntk} to apply Burer-Monteiro type arguments, while \cite{liu2025optimization} analyzes a $\operatorname{PL}^\star$ condition on the kernel.
+Beyond the lazy regime studied in the NTK, dynamics of LoRA are harder to characterize and fewer works exist. \cite{kim2025lora-ntk} extends the work of \cite{jang2024lora-ntk} undertaken in the NTK regime.
+The works of \cite{dayi2024gradient} and \cite{zhang2025lora} analyze in-depth the gradient descent dynamics in very specialized instances, namely rank-1 LoRA or linear/single ReLU assumptions for the finetuning tasks.

-\paragraph{Kronecker-factored curvature (K-FAC).} Second-order geometry, and in particular the Fisher information matrix, provides a principled view of curvature underlying natural-gradient methods \cite{amari1998natural}.
-Since exact Fisher (or natural-gradient) computations are typically intractable at scale, K-FAC \cite{martens2015optimizing} introduces a structured Kronecker-factor approximation that enables efficient approximate natural-gradient updates and has proven competitive empirically.
-Subsequent work refines or analyzes these approximations, including EKFAC \cite{george2018fast} and mean-field analyses of Fisher statistics \cite{karakida2019universal}.
-More recently, K-FAC-style methods have been revisited for modern architectures (including weight-sharing settings arising in transformers and GNNs) \cite{eschenhagen2023kronecker}.
-In our work, we adopt the K-FAC assumption as a tractable curvature model and use it to construct curvature-induced projection matrices that guide curvature-aware initialization of low-rank adapters.

-\section{Model and Objective}
+\section{Model and objective}

 We consider a pretrained model $f$ that we wish to fine-tune using the dataset $\{(x_i,y_i)\}_{i=1}^n$.
 Specifically, we focus on fine-tuning the weight matrix $W\in\mathbb{R}^{d_\mathrm{out}\times d_\mathrm{in}}$ of a given layer, and we denote by $f(W;x)\in\mathbb{R}^C$ the model output as a function of the input $x$ and this matrix.
 We begin by introducing notation that will be used throughout the remainder of the paper.
 The output of the model can be written component-wise as $f(W;\,x) := \bigl(f^{(1)}(W;\,x),\;\ldots,\;f^{(C)}(W;\,x)\bigr)^\top \in \mathbb{R}^C. $ We define the Jacobian of $f$ at $(W,\,x)$ as $J_{f,W,x} := ( \operatorname{vec}\nabla_W f^{(1)}(W;\,x),\; \ldots, \operatorname{vec}\nabla_W f^{(C)}(W;\,x) )^\top \in \mathbb{R}^{C\times d_{\mathrm{out}} d_{\mathrm{in}}}, $ as well as the Neural Tangent Kernel (NTK) linearization of $f$ at $W$ in direction $\Delta W \in \mathbb{R}^{d_{\mathrm{out}} \times d_{\mathrm{in}}}$ as $f(W+\Delta W;\,x) \approx f(W;\,x) + J_{f,W,x}\operatorname{vec}(\Delta W)$.
 This approximation has been shown to hold throughout the fine-tuning procedure for the squared loss in infinite-width networks with random initialization \cite{jacot2018neural, lee2019wide}, uniformly over time (see Theorem~2.1 in~\cite{lee2019wide}).
 For pretrained LLMs used as initialization, this approximation has also been supported empirically \cite{malladi2023kernel, afzallinearization}.
 In the following, we refer to the {\it NTK regime} as the setting in which this linear approximation holds.